 Before starting the permit and visa application process, the applicant and employer must register with the Labor Division.
 Both parties will need to provide relevant information, including name, address, duration of employment, and any other details the Director of Labor requests.

 Once the applicant receives clearances from the Labor Division, they can submit all relevant applications and documents to the department to obtain a work permit.
 After receiving a work permit, the employee can apply for their work visa.
 The Labor Division will send clearance for the visa to the Immigration Division.

 Work visas are valid for two years, and general work permits are valid for one.
 Nonresidents must reapply for work permits after one year, and they must re-enter the country when their visas expire.

 It’s also important to note that certain residents are exempt from visa requirements, including:

 - Citizens of the Federated States of Micronesia.

 All other residents should apply for visas before entering the country.

 Work With Globalization Partners for Your International Expansion

 Globalization Partners promotes a seamless transition for your company as you expand your reach overseas.
-We’ll make sure every employee has the right visas and permits for legal employment.
 Get in touch with us today to learn more about what we can do for your company.